bonolo1/taskmanager/README.md

 ## License

 This project is not licensed and is intended for display purposes only.
 All rights reserved.
 No usage, distribution, or modification rights are granted.
-The project is showcased here as part of my portfolio.